komish/blog/posts/2021-04-01_upgrade-troubleshooting-from-gitea-1.11-to-gitea-1.13.md

 This output was seen in the `show slave status\G` command on the replicant.
 Some more internet searching led me to the `mysql_upgrade` command, which should be executed on both nodes.
-Not knowing a clear order in which I should apply, I went ahead and stopped the replicant and ran `mysql_upgrad` on the master.
+Not knowing a clear order in which I should apply, I went ahead and stopped the replicant and ran `mysql_upgrade` on the master.
 No issues there, so I followed that with a restart of the Master.
 After running the upgrade logic, I started the replicant and still saw the error as mentioned above.
 I went ahead and ran the `mysql_upgrade` on the replicant without issue